any-docs/css/content/reference/properties/animation-range/index.md

 ### Basic usage of the `animation-range` property

-In this example, we reduce the duration of the view progress scroll animation by using the `animation-range` property to offset the start and end of the animation, and demonstrate the effect of the {{cssxref("animation-fill-mode")}} property on shortened animation timelines.
+In this example, we reduce the duration of the view progress scroll animation by using the `animation-range` property to offset the start and end of the animation, and demonstrate the effect of the `animation-fill-mode` property on shortened animation timelines.

 #### HTML

 In the middle of a wall of text, we include an element that we will animate.
 We include a lot of text to ensure that our content overflows its container, but this is hidden for the sake of brevity.
-We also include a checkbox to toggle the {{cssxref("animation-fill-mode")}} property on and off, to demonstrate its effect on shortened animation timelines.
+We also include a checkbox to toggle the `animation-fill-mode` property on and off, to demonstrate its effect on shortened animation timelines.
 This is also hidden.

 ```html hidden
 <div class="content">